-The Graduate and Undergraduate Deans have developed the following procedures after discussions with the Executive Vice Chancellor - Academic Affairs, Vice Chancellor - Health Sciences, Vice Chancellor - Marine Sciences, Chancellor, and the Academic Senate.
+The Graduate and Undergraduate Deans have developed (in 2018) and now revised (in 2021) the following procedures after discussions with the Executive Vice Chancellor - Academic Affairs, Vice Chancellor - Health Sciences, Vice Chancellor Marine Sciences, Chancellor, and the Academic Senate.

-Currently, proposals for new academic programs are submitted to the appropriate Academic Senate committee (Graduate or Undergraduate Council and, for graduate programs, Planning and Budget); these committees are charged with evaluating the academic aspects of these programs, but often lack sufficient information to evaluate programs' resource requirements.
-For this reason, there seems to be a consensus that new program proposals could benefit from clarifying and formalizing the administrative review process to ensure programs are adequately resourced.
+Prior to Fall 2018, proposals for new academic programs were submitted directly to the appropriate Academic Senate committee (Graduate or Undergraduate Council and, for graduate programs, Planning and Budget); these committees are charged with evaluating the academic aspects of these programs, but often lack sufficient information to evaluate programs' resource requirements.
+For this reason, a consensus developed that new program proposals could benefit from clarifying and formalizing an administrative review process to ensure programs are adequately resourced.
 In addition, the WASC Senior College and University Commission (WSCUC) now requires that new programs (graduate programs and undergraduate majors) undergo a screening process to determine whether they involve a substantive change (in which case, they would require a WSCUC substantive change review).1 The below administrative process has been implemented after Senate review, to facilitate WSCUC screening and to ensure that resource implications are documented consistently to inform Academic Senate review, and will be supported by formalized planning and routing procedures for new academic programs that are discussed below.
+The 2021 version of this document has been updated for clarity and to reflect the advent of new online submission tools, but is not fundamentally different in purpose or practice from the original 2018 version.